Carequality/CEQSubscription/temp/pages/_includes/Actors_and_Transactions.md

 ### Transactions
 These Actors have 3 possible transactions
 1. RegisterSubscription -- Push a subscription (bundle) to the receiver 1a.
-UpdateSubscription -- Push a subscription bundle with changed events to the receiver 1b.
-TerminateSubscription -- Push a subscription bundle with a "delete" event to the receiver
+UpdateSubscription -- As per RegisterSubscription, Push a subscription bundle with changed events to the receiver 1b.
+TerminateSubscription -- As per RegisterSubscription, Push a subscription bundle with a "delete" event to the receiver
 2. NotifyEvent -- Push a notification "knock"
 3. RetrieveEncounter -- Retrieve Resource include in knock -- outside of scope for the Subscription IG and subject to the Carequality FHIR Implementation Guide, available at [URL].
 Included for completeness.